-Introduction:
+Introduction

-Cross-linguistic influence in the process of second language (L2) acquisition has for long been an essential topic in second language acquisition research.
+Introduction Cross-linguistic influence in the process of second language (L2) acquisition has for long been an essential topic in second language acquisition research.
 Most of the research conducted, however, was generally limited to examining the effects of the learner's mother tongue on the acquisition of the target language.
 Learning a foreign language in a third position, that is, after a second language has been acquired has not received as much interest and remained a relatively under-investigated field.
 Various factors such as such typological similarity between languages (Andersen, 1983; Kellerman, 1983,1995) and the speaker's level of proficiency (Kellerman, 1983; Odlin, 1989) seem to affect the learning of a third language (L3).
-In fact, when the learner's level of proficiency in L3 is low and when a typological similarity between the L2 and L3 exists, transfer from the L2 features to the L3 is very likely to occur.
+In fact, when the learner's level of proficiency in L3 is low and when a typological similarity between the L2 and L3 exists, transfer from the L2 features to the L3 is likely to occur.
 Oldin (1989, p.
 27) defines transfer as "the influence resulting from similarities and differences between the target language and any other language that has been previously (and perhaps imperfectly) acquired."
 This influence arises from the learner's conscious or unconscious judgment that something in the native language and something in the target language are similar if not the same.
 These similarities lead to interference which is also referred to in the literature as negative transfer.
+Negative transfer is often similar if not the same.
+These similarities lead to interference which is also referred to in the literature as negative transfer.
 Negative transfer is often related to difficulties in learning and is always opposed to positive transfer which is defined by Oldin (1989, p.26) as "the facilitating influence of cognate vocabulary or any other similarities between the native language and the target language."
 Kellerman (1979) argues that transfer should be considered as a cognitive process in which decisions are made on the basis of the learner's perception of the similarity between first and second language structures and the degree of markedness of this language structure.
 Transfer is predicted to occur when the perceived similarity between the two languages is great and when the structures involved are unmarked.
+Other researchers such as Sharwood Smith and Kellerman (1986)

-Other researchers such as Sharwood Smith and Kellerman (1986), however, find that the term transfer is not appropriate to cover the full range of language contact effects and prefer to limit the notion of transfer to "those processes that lead to incorporation of elements from one language to another" (p.
-1).
-They consider the term cross-linguistic influence more suitable to refer to other language contact phenomena such as L2-/-L1 transfer, language loss, or avoidance.
+Other researchers such as Sharwood Smith and Kellerman (1986), Other researchers such as Sharwood Smith and Kellerman (1986), however, find that the term transfer is not appropriate to cover the full range of language contact effects and prefer to limit the notion of transfer to "those processes that lead to incorporation of elements from one language to another" (p.1).
+They consider the term cross-linguistic influence more suitable to refer to other language contact phenomena such as L2/L1 transfer, language loss, or avoidance.
 Both terms 'transfer' and 'cross-linguistic influence', yet, encompass the effects that a previously learnt language may have on the learning of the following language.
 In fact, while learning L3, learners often inadvertently produce inter-language forms that consist of partially or totally L2 forms either at the lexical, morphological, or phonological level (Murphy, 2003).
-Tunisian learners of English make no exception especially that the sociolinguistic context in which they live and learn new languages is a complex one.
+Tunisian learners of English make no exception especially that the socio- linguistic context in which they live and learn new languages is a complex one.
+The present study therefore attempts to investigate the effects that French, as the L2 acquired by Tunisian students (whose mother tongue is Tunisian Arabic), has on their acquisition of English pronunciation (as L3).